A Vintage Christmas

 O’ Christmas Tree……….

 There is a story behind this Christmas tree.
-It was a gift to me from my Grandmother over 20 years ago while we were living in Hawaii.
-I asked for this tree as my gift in the early 90’s.
+It was a gift to me from my Grandmother in the early 90’s while we were living in Hawaii.
+I asked for this tree as my gift.
 The reason is that in Hawaii Christmas trees have to be imported in.
 They all arrive on the island in early December after being in a freezer for the two week journey to Oahu in a barge.
-They are then out in the hot sun on the island while the seller’s try and sell them.
-If you don’t buy your tree within the first week or so in Hawaii then they are all sold out.
+They are then placed out in the hot sun on the island while the seller’s try and sell them.
+If you don’t buy your tree within the first week or so in December then they are all sold out.
 By the time Christmas day rolls around your tree is totally dead and you are afraid to turn on your Christmas tree lights for fear that the tree will catch on fire.

 This is why we wanted an artificial tree while we were living there.